lobabob/dotfiles/README.md

 #### How to add a new package

 Base level folder is your package.
 All the dotfiles that belong to that package go in that folder.
 Complex layouts are supported (e.g. a package needing dotfiles in `~/.local/share`).
+Include an executable `setup_` script in the base of your package if you want to run some package specific script on install.

 Directory names that start with `_` are reserved for use by the setup script.

+Files that end in `_` are executed by the setup script

 ```
 # Simple example